azamsharp/azamsharp.github.io/_posts/2023-02-28-building-large-scale-apps-swiftui.md

 The main idea is to provide view access to a single layer or surface that serves as the source of truth and allows access to all entities within the application.

-[Fruta](https://developer.apple.com/documentation/swiftui/fruta_building_a_feature-rich_app_with_swiftui) and [FoodTruck](https://developer.apple.com/documentation/swiftui/food_truck_building_a_swiftui_multiplatform_app) applications demonstrated how to use this pattern against a hard-coded data source.
+Apple sample projects, which includes [Fruta](https://developer.apple.com/documentation/swiftui/fruta_building_a_feature-rich_app_with_swiftui) and [FoodTruck](https://developer.apple.com/documentation/swiftui/food_truck_building_a_swiftui_multiplatform_app) applications demonstrated how to use this pattern against a hard-coded data source.
 But in WWDC video title **"[Use Xcode for server-side development](https://developer.apple.com/videos/play/wwdc2022/110360/)"** Apple showed how to update the existing FoodTruck app and consume the data from an API response.

 The screenshot below shows ```FoodTruckModel``` using the ```DonutsServerClient``` to retrieve list of donuts.
 DonutsServerClient is responsible for making an actual request to the server and downloading the donuts.
 Once the donuts are downloaded they are assigned to the serverDonuts property maintained by the FoodTruckModel.